tintinrevient/micro-service-roadmap/README.md

 ## Team Structure
 Team structure is reflected in a service’s architecture with the roles below for a web application development team:
 * UX designer: Standardization of UI/UX for the company’s brand.
-* FED(Front End Developer):Static views implementation, decouple dwith the data provided from the services.
+* FED(Front End Developer):Static views implementation, decouple with the data provided from the services.
 * BED(Back End Developer): Services implementation and maintenance.
 * Tester: Manual and automatic tests to ensure the quality of UI, security, performance, etc.
 * DevOps: CI/CD infrastructure (Infrastructure as Code) and application-operation monitoring.